CLARIAH/clariah-plus/docs/requirements/infrastructure-requirements.md

 Having the configuration as code makes it transparent and declarative.
 Preferably, the code is opened up to developers, so they can view it and propose the changes to it that are needed to run their applications.

+(This relates to points 1 and 13 of the [Software/Service Requirements (SR)](software-requirements.md))

 ### 18. The infrastructure _captures metrics_.
 (Should have, [REL](#rel))

 Logs (requirement 5) are used to diagnose and fix problems that have already occurred.
 Metrics, on the other hand, help prevent failures.
 They are values that measure the infrastructure resources and applications.
 For example by measuring CPU usage, capacity can be increased in time so user service will not be interrupted.
 Like log output (requirement 6), the metrics must be made available for reporting and analysis, preferably in a web interface.